adobe-apiplatform/umapi-documentation/docs/en/api/getUser.md

   }
 }
 ```

+:warning: As of October 16, 2025, the `tags` array will no longer be returned.

 <a name="getUserGroupsExample" class="api-ref-subtitle">[Enterprise](glossary.md#enterpriseId) User with membership</a> in two user-groups but no administrative roles.
 If the fields are not populated (`firstname` and`lastname` in this example), they are excluded from the response.
 ```json
 {